paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Complexity Analysis & Big O ded85f7996b548c7953055302969348c.md

 ![Screenshot 2021-09-26 at 10.43.45.png](Complexity%20Analysis%20&%20Big%20O%20ded85f7996b548c7953055302969348c/Screenshot_2021-09-26_at_10.43.45.png)

-### Algorithm that took in an array of strings, sorted each string, and then sorted the full array
+### An algorithm that took in an array of strings, sorted each string and then sorted the full array

 ![Screenshot 2021-09-26 at 10.52.35.png](Complexity%20Analysis%20&%20Big%20O%20ded85f7996b548c7953055302969348c/Screenshot_2021-09-26_at_10.52.35.png)